 These are very thin and not what I’d use for total body cleansing (No Rinse is the nice thick wipe for that).
-These will do for minor touch-ups at the toilet or cleaning our hands, although my boyfriend does not like the lotiony feel of them (I don’t mind it).
-These do a slightly better job of cleaning than baby wipes but not much.
-Would not repurchase.
+These will do for minor touch-ups at the toilet or cleaning our hands, but it does take at least three to clean a poopy butt.

 I’ve been hooked on original Eucerin lotion for 18 years, and have hooked others on it too.
 That’s how great it is for chapped skin and hands that are washed frequently.
 As hands are a very obvious giveaway of age, it’s important to me to preserve their young look.